RosettaCommons/documentation/RosettaMembrane:-Configuring-Required-Inputs.md

 2nd column: There are three possibilities:
 * **spanfile**: Chain embedding is defined as given in the spanfile
 * **search**: Chain embedding is searched for using the RosettaMembrane energy function.
 * **user**: Chain embedding is defined by the user and is kept during the protocol.
 It requires at least either the center point defined by the user (center of the chain, as 8 8 0 in the above example) OR the normal vector defined by the user (normal vector of the chain, as 8 8 8 in the above example).
-The order of the center and normal vectors in this line doesn't matter.
+If both are known, both can be given in any order.
 Also, if only one is given, the other setting will be searched for using the RosettaMembrane energy function.

 The **flag file** only requires two additional lines: